pwn2winctf/2018/README.en.md

 ## Registration
 1. All team members must have a GitHub account and [configure a SSH key in their account settings](https://github.com/settings/keys).

-   **Important Note**: If you are unable to follow these installation instructions ~~or is simply too lazy to do all this steps~~, we made an LXC container pre-loaded with this platform, instructions are [here](container-lxc.en.md).
+   **Important Note**: If you are unable to follow these installation instructions ~~or is simply too lazy to do all this steps~~, we made a LXC container pre-loaded with this platform, instructions are [here](container-lxc.en.md).
 If you prefer Docker, we made a [Dockerfile](container-docker.en.md) too.
 If you want to install in your own machine (instead of Containers), just ignore this Note.

 2. All team members must have the git client [correctly set up](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).
 If you have never used git before, run:
    ```bash